InfoSecREDD/REPG/README.md

 ## Instructions
 - Download the [latest release](https://github.com/InfoSecREDD/REPG/releases) of this Repo.
 - Unzip the file into the folder of choice.
+- Place desired PS1(PowerShell) file in the same folder.
 - Use the syntax for the device and PowerShell script you want.
 - Transfer "payload.txt" to BadUSB/DuckyScript Device of your choice.
 - Run the payload.txt.